k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/10_tdm_generic_broadway_flows.md

 # TDM - Generic Broadway Flows

 The Fabric TDM library has built-in generic Broadway flows that can be easily adapted for the TDM of each specific data model.
-This article describes the generic flows that are available in a project after the [TDM Library](04_fabric_tdm_library.md) is imported.
+This article describes the generic flows that are available in a project, following the [TDM Library](04_fabric_tdm_library.md) import.

 ## Broadway Flows and Templates